 7th Lawsuit Filed in Nursing Home Abuse Case

-Posted on behalf of The Bell Law Firm, PLLC on Nov 12, 2010 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Nov 12, 2010 in Nursing Home Injury or Death

 Another lawsuit was filed in a notorious nursing home abuse case this week.
 The family of one of the victims claims that the operator of the home did not properly supervise its employees.
 The organization operates 230 facilities nationally, with three in West Virginia.
 And, although the abuse did not occur in West Virginia, the revelations shocked advocates and families of patients with Alzheimer's disease and dementia across the country.